tinyplex/tinybase/site/guides/7_developer_tools/4_command_line.md

  - get the current TinyBase version

  tinybase getStoreApi <schemaFile> <storeName> <outputDir>
- - generate .d.ts and .ts files from a schema file
+ - generate .d.ts, .ts, and .tsx files from a schema file
 ```

 Currently there are three commands. `help` generates this message and `version`
 prints out the version of the installed tinybase module.

 More interestingly, `getStoreApi` takes schemas (a TablesSchema and
-ValuesSchema, JSON-encoded in an array pair) from a file and emits `.d.ts` and
+ValuesSchema, JSON-encoded in an array pair) from a file and emits `.d.ts`,
-`.ts` files for it (much as described in the Generating APIs guide).
+`.ts`, and `.tsx` files for it (much as described in the Generating APIs guide).

 For example, imagine if you have defined TinyBase TablesSchema and ValuesSchema
 objects in a file called `schema.json`: